-Mental illnesses such as schizophrenia or anhedonia can make it difficult or impossible to cry.
+Mental illnesses such as schizophrenia or anhedonia can make crying difficult or impossible.
 This is known as the “flat affect,” and people who have it don’t show typical emotional signs.
-Though people with flat affect may appear uncaring or unresponsive due to blunted expressions or a dull, monotone voice, research shows that people with flat affect experience just as much internal emotion as neurotypicals do—they just have difficulty expressing themselves through crying, laughing, and so on.
+Though people with flat affect may appear uncaring or unresponsive due to blunted expressions or a dull, monotone voice, research shows that people with balanced affect experience just as much internal emotion as neurotypicals do—they have difficulty expressing themselves through crying, laughing, and so on.

 #9.
 Certain medications

 Certain medications may also contribute to emotional blunting.
 According to Oxford University research, 46% to 71% of antidepressant users experienced emotional blunting during treatment.
 Selective norepinephrine reuptake inhibitors (SNRIs), selective serotonin reuptake inhibitors (SSRIs), and tricyclic and tetracyclic antidepressants are the antidepressants most commonly associated with emotional blunting.
 This could imply that serotonin is one of the primary causes of emotional blunting.

 Is It Bad That I Don’t Cry Anymore?

 No, not always.